ryanczm/Analytic-Musings/notes/quant/factors.md

 We care about

 * Setting up careful experimnents to isolate out individual factor contributions amongst correlated factors
 * Minimizing idio return (the effect not explained by your factor set) by getting more factors in - you have this large portion of the effect that cannot be explained by your existing factors.
 You need to figure out what's the missing factor!
+The goal, in this case, is to minimize alpha and replace it with beta.